I work both in person and online via Zoom.

 Another area of special interest and concern for me in my practice is the way in which emotional anxiety can be manifest in the body, through physical symptoms.
 This was the topic of my MA research in 2013.

-You can email, phone or use the contact form to get in touch.
+You can email or phone to get in touch.
 If you phone, you may need to leave a message and I will get back to you.

 I usually suggest meeting for an initial session where you can tell me about what brings you to therapy.
 I will listen carefully, I will probably ask some questions and I will reflect with you about what you are telling me.
 You will get a sense of how I work and we can discuss whether you would like to have further sessions.

 Sometimes I may suggest a second session before making decisions about beginning therapy.

 My Consulting Room

 I practice in a quiet street in NR2, near the junction of Bowthorpe and Dereham Road.
 My consulting room is a quiet and confidential space.

 It is accessible from UEA and Norfolk and Norwich Hospital via the Orange Line (21, 22 bus routes).
 From the city centre, it is accessible via the Red Line (23, 24 bus routes) and Orange Line (21 bus route).